Clara Benin: Philippine Popular Music Festival

-2015–present: Breakthrough
+2015: Breakthrough

 Her debut album "Human Eyes" was released on 7 March 2015 at 26th St. Bistro in BGC.

 Debut album: Human Eyes

 "Human Eyes" was recorded in three months at the Sonic Boom studio at MINT College and at Loudbox Studios.
 The album is self-produced, with the help of her father Joey Benin, indie music impresario Alex Lim, and studio producer/engineer Angee Rozul for mixing and mastering.

 First EP: Riverchild

 In November 2015, Benin released the EP titled Riverchild that she produced, wrote, and mixed.

 The "Riverchild" EP is part of an advocacy campaign for bringing children to school.
 Proceeds will go to the Tapulanga Foundation, a non-profit charitable organization working to uplift the lives of those who were born with less through educational scholarships and healthcare assistance.

+2016: Hiatus

+In 2016, Benin announced that she would take a break from music after her first solo concert due to personal reasons.

+2017–present: Comeback

+In 2017, after announcing a hiatus, Benin made her comeback and released a new single titled "Parallel Universe".

-2019: Zandari Festa and Coke Studio Philippines
+Zandari Festa and Coke Studio Philippines

 Benin performed in the 2019 edition of Zandari Festa, an annual three-day music festival held in Seoul, South Korea.

 It was announced that Benin will be participating in the third season of Coke Studio Philippines, an annual music television program in the Philippines featuring performances by various Filipino music artists.